wilfredstephenanfield/WilfredStephenAnfield/README.md

 Every project starts with accessibility and ends with community, ensuring solutions hold what matters most.

-I also serve as a court-appointed legal guardian and conservator, a role that keeps me grounded in the realities of caregiving & care ethics, fiduciary responsibility, person-centered decision-making, and systemic accountability—reminding me that digital systems must serve folks with the same care I bring to court and community.
+I also serve as a court-appointed legal guardian and conservator, a role that keeps me grounded in the realities of caregiving and care ethics, fiduciary responsibility, person-centered decision-making, and systemic accountability—reminding me that digital systems must serve folks with the same care I bring to court and community.

 **Focus Areas:**